As of 2018, Google’s brand was valued at over $120 billion. This means that when Google does something, anything, a lot of people pay close attention.

 It’s clear that Google wants to be relied upon by everyone from Marketers to Developers with the introduction of tools like Google Ads, Google Optimize, and now, Flutter.
 But what’s next for Google?
 Will all of their software remain free?
 For now, all we can do is speculate as to what they will develop next and react to the times.
 Are acquisitions a possibility?
 Will they team up with rival Amazon?

-For more information on today’s development trends, contact us today.
+For more information on today’s development trends, check out our article about AI.